 XP Inc. (the "Company") is a Cayman Island exempted company with limited liability, incorporated on August 29, 2019.
-The registered office of the Company is Ugland House, 121 South Church Street in George Town, Grand Cayman.
-The Company's principal executive office is located in the city of São Paulo, Brazil.
+The registered office of the Company is 20, Genesis Close, in George Town, Grand Cayman.

 XP Inc. is currently the entity which is registered with the U.S. Securities and Exchange Commission ("SEC").
 The common shares are trading on the Nasdaq Global Select Market ("NASDAQ-GS") under the symbol "XP".